aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

 ```

 ## Models used and accuracy obtained:
-In my project I decided to use two CNN architectures: VGG16 and XCeption both are considered quite good for image classification tasks, and should make the task of classifying tons of fruit images duable.
+In my project I decided to use two CNN architectures: **VGG16** and **XCeption**, both are considered quite good for image classification tasks, and should make the task of classifying tons of fruit images duable.

 VGG16: